-On Dec.
-11, 2009, the Institute of Medicine issued a report recommending priorities for the strategic National Vaccine Plan.
-The recommendations of the IOM were considered as the Plan was finalized in 2010.
+On December 11, 2009, the Institute of Medicine issued a report, Priorities for the National Vaccine Plan.
+These recommendations from the IOM were considered as the Plan was finalized in 2010.

 HHS representatives and the Oak Ridge Institute for Science and Education developed three public engagement meetings to solicit public input on the National Vaccine Plan.
 Public engagement meetings took place in St. Louis, Missouri, on March 14, 2009; Columbus, Ohio, on March 28, 2009; and Syracuse, New York, on April 4, 2009.
 These locations were chosen in order to hear from people in different parts of the country and who may have different perspectives on vaccine and immunization issues.

 The meetings included roughly 250 community members in total.
 Participants were sought through outreach from a variety of community networks, including health care providers, school-based and home-school-based organizations, alternative medicine providers, and the local media.
 Public meetings lasted a full day and included educational presentations, small group deliberations, and full group discussions.
 The primary objective was to identify participants’ values and concerns, which contributed to prioritization of scientific activities in the draft strategic National Vaccine Plan.